-Here we only prove for these three cases.
-After all the cases of $y\leq x+1$ are proved, for $y>x+1$ there is naturally $M(w(\mathbf{r}))_{[x],[y]}=0$ because other entries sum to exactly the height/width of the block row/column. \end{proof} \begin{examp} For the quiver and representation in Example \ref{Zex} before, the multiplicity matrix is given by If we take $V$ to be the specific representation as we have considered in Example \ref{sp-example}, then the indecomposable factorization of $V$ is And its corresponding multiplicity matrix, which collects the numbers of $1$ entries in every block of $w_Q(\mathbf{r})$, is exactly shown as in Example \ref{sp-example}: \end{examp} \begin{coro} Given a $n\times n$ matrix $M$ in nonnegative integers, there exists a rank parameter $\mathbf{r}$ such that $M=M(w_Q(\mathbf{r}))$ if and only if and \end{coro} \begin{coro} For $V=\oplus m_{pq}I_{pq}\in \mathcal{O}_\mathbf{r}\subset rep_Q(\mathbf{d})$ and $1\leq a<b\leq n$, we have where $([x],[y])\in [x']\times[y']$ means that the $([x],[y])$-block belongs to the southwest matrix delimited by $[x']\times[y']$ in a $(S_1^Q,S_2^Q)$-blocked matrix, i.e. $x'\preceq x$ in $S_1^Q$ and $y\preceq y'$ in $S_2^Q$. \end{coro} Therefore, firstly, this theorem establishes a fast transformation algorithm for rank parameters, Zelevinsky permutations, and indecomposable multiplicities.
-Moreover, this conclusion reveals the combinatorial nature of Zelevinsky permutations in a very direct way.
-Consequently, it provides us with a tool for further utilizing Zelevinsky maps to study the geometric problems of quiver loci.
-For example, utilizing this isomorphism, we have already determined the singular loci of type A quiver loci.
-That will be presented in upcoming article.
+Here we only prove these three cases.
+Once all the cases of $y\leq x+1$ have been proven, for $y>x+1$ there is naturally $M(w(\mathbf{r}))_{[x],[y]}=0$ because the other entries sum up to exactly the height/width of the block row/column. \end{proof} \begin{examp} For the quiver and representation in Example \ref{Zex} before, the multiplicity matrix is given by If we take $V$ to be the specific representation as we have considered in Example \ref{sp-example}, then the indecomposable factorization of $V$ is And its corresponding multiplicity matrix, which collects the numbers of $1$ entries in every block of $w_Q(\mathbf{r})$, is exactly shown as in Example \ref{sp-example}: \end{examp} \begin{coro} Given a $n\times n$ matrix $M$ in nonnegative integers, there exists a rank parameter $\mathbf{r}$ such that $M=M(w_Q(\mathbf{r}))$ if and only if and \end{coro}

+Therefore, firstly, this theorem establishes a fast transformation algorithm for rank parameters, Zelevinsky permutations, and indecomposable multiplicities.
+Moreover, this conclusion reveals the combinatorial nature of Zelevinsky permutations in a direct and transparent manner.
+Consequently, it provides us with a valuable means for further employing Zelevinsky maps to study the geometric problems of quiver loci.
+See Section \ref{singloc} for example.